 Whether you are actually doing the tasting or just opening a bottle, follow these 3 tasting steps to become familiar with the typical tasting profiles of Sauvignon Blanc.
 You can even have some of the cheese pairing suggestions on hand to see how they work together.

-TASTING PROFILE: Pale straw with hints of green.
+TASTING PROFILE: Pale lemon with hints of green.

 Let’s see how aromatic this wine is.
 Hold your glass at your chest and see if you can catch any scent.
 Then move it to your chin and try to smell.
 Then really put your nose in the glass and take a big sniff.
 What scents do you catch?
 Swirl the wine and then sniff again.
 What scents do you catch now?